-I consider that part of document 3 contains information concerning the business, commercial or financial affairs of an organization.
-The information consists of contract specifications and details of contractual relationships involving the TCO applicant.
+I consider that parts of the documents marked 's47G' contains information concerning the business, commercial or financial affairs of an organization.

+The information consists of supplier details, and information regarding quantity and pricing.

 In determining whether disclosure of the information within the documents would or could reasonably be expected to adversely affect the lawful business, commercial or financial affairs of an organisation, I have had regard to the following factors: